-German Demonstrative Pronouns – Explanation and Examples
+German Demonstrative Pronouns

 Demonstrativpronomen im Deutschen – Erklärungen und Beispiele

 Furthermore, you need this kind of pronouns to refer exactly to what is being talked about.
-So, German demonstrative pronouns are used to point out, emphasize or distinguish something within a sentence.
+So, German demonstrative pronouns are used to point at, emphasize or distinguish something within a sentence.
 By the way, demonstrative pronouns are used in the same in the English language.
-Of course, you can use them for people, animals, things or plants, ideas, events… Simply to whatever you want to refer.
+Of course, you can use them for people, animals, things or plants, ideas, events… simply to whatever you want to refer.
 Just keep in mind that you have to adapt forms and endings!

 The Most Common German Demonstrative Pronouns